 5. Pilates makes you look better

 By improving your posture you automatically look longer and leaner.
 Slouching does not enhance your appearance!
-In addition, Pilates tones muscles without adding bulk and improves circulation which is good for your whole body including your skin.
+In addition, Pilates tones muscles without adding bulk and improves circulation which is good for your whole body.

 6. Pilates is suitable for you whatever your level of fitness